IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ## {Platform} Grid Example

-In this grid example, you can see how users can do both basic and excel-style filtering, live-data sorting, as well as using of grid summaries and cell templating.
-The demo also includes custom paging and per page usage part of the Pagination.
+In this grid example, you can see how users can do both basic and excel-style filtering, live-data sorting, as well as the use of grid summaries and cell templating.
+The demo also includes paging set to display 10 items per page.

 <code-view style="height:700px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"